Higher Apprenticeship - HNC Construction management (Construction Design and Build Technician)

 Summary

-- Identification of health and safety risks in the design of projects
+• Identifying health and safety risks in project design

-You will complete the Pearson BTEC Higher National Certificate in Construction Management for England (Construction Design and Build Technician) Occupational Standard: Construction Design and Build Technician, for the full specification please visit https://qualifications.pearson.com/en/qualifications/btec-higher-nationals/construction-management-2023.html
+You will complete the Pearson BTEC Higher National Certificate in Construction Management for England Occupational Standard.
+For the full specification, please visit https://qualifications.pearson.com/en/qualifications/btec-higher-nationals/construction-management-2023.html

 Why Our College?